 Apple, “Apple Reports First Quarter Results,” January 27, 2021, https://www.apple.com/newsroom/2021/01/apple-reports-first-quarter-results/.

-These three styles are the most common in the citation.
-Used mainly by students and researchers.
+These three styles are the most common ones used in citations.
+These styles are used mainly by students and researchers.
 But many other disciplines use other citing options that are still based on MLA, APA, and Chicago.

-There are AMA (American Medical Association), APSA (American Political Science Association), AAA (American Anthropological Association), Vancouver, IEEE (engineering), Turabian.
+There are AMA (American Medical Association), APSA (American Political Science Association), AAA (American Anthropological Association), Vancouver, IEEE (engineering), and Turabian styles as well.